 Importantly, clear regulatory requirements are necessary.
-This includes having a robust institutional framework charged with the implementation of the Local Content.
+This includes having a clear and robust institutional framework for effective implementation of Local Content.
 However, overly ambitious Local Content targets may exacerbate supply bottlenecks arising from increased aggregate final demand.
 This would ultimately affect employment and output trends in other sectors of the economy, and create distortions and inefficiencies.
 Unrealistic targets may also lead to procurement corruption in which companies give bribes to be favoured.
 Thus, Local Content targets should be set consistent with what can be realistically achieved considering the capability and capacity shortfalls in Kenya.
 It is also important to balance between hard (prescriptive) and soft requirements to enhance backward linkages and competitiveness.
 To avoid pitfalls, the Government must carefully navigate to avoid policies and regulations that are too onerous as to discourage investment; focus on key value pools; optimize Local Content by making it a core value; embed Local Content in acreage biding and partnerships; and unbundle contracts for communities to participate in contracts and tenders.
-Norway, for instance, included a requirement for oil companies to split up supply contracts into smaller parts suitable for local companies.
+Norway, for instance, included a requirement for